binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 auth.method = "token"
 auth.token = "insert-super-secret-token"
 ```
 This configuration will tell `frps` to run on port 7000 and setup authentication using a simple token.
-Of course, replace the sample token with a new string of text.
+Of course, replace the sample token with a new token you made.
 You will also need this token later.

 Take note of the IP or domain that you used for your public server, as we'll need that later as well.